A problem in non-linear Diophantine approximation: Proof of Theorems 1a 1b

-We now find an upper bound for the number of quadruples $(a_1, b_1, a_2, b_2)$ satisfying~(\ref{eqn:midangle}).
-In what follows, we denote by $\norm{M}$ the absolute value of the determinant of a matrix $M$.
+We wish to find an upper bound for the number of quadruples $(a_1, b_1, a_2, b_2)$ satisfying~(\ref{eqn:midangle}).
 To begin with, observe that the natural numbers $a_1, b_1, a_2$ and $b_2$ satisfy

-For $k=1$ (and $n=m=1$) this statement is trivial and the sum on the right hand side is simply $1$, so for now assume that $k\geq2$.
-In view of the defining properties of the set $\Nc$, for $i=1,2$ and for any $t=2, \ldots, k$ we have
+For $K=1$ this statement is trivial and the sum on the right hand side is trivial, so for now assume that $K\geq2$.
+In view of the defining properties of the set $\Nc$, for $i=1,2$ and for any $t=2, \ldots, K$ we have

-and for $t=1, \ldots, k-1$ we have
+and for $t=1, \ldots, K-1$ we have

 It follows that